 You’ll pay a £100 administration charge to NTU once a room has been allocated to you.

 The catered service means that the host family will provide you with breakfast and dinner seven days a week and also with a lunch on a Saturday and Sunday.
-Under the self-catered service the host will allow you to use the kitchen facilities to prepare your own meals.

 If you’d like to stay in Homestay accommodation, please fill out an application form.This will then be submitted to the accommodation team.
 Once processed, they’ll contact you directly.